PingOne Advanced Identity Cloud

 The file key-pair-base64.pem now contains a base64 encoded key pair value.

 2. You can now use this value in the valueBase64 property of the JSON body of the API request.
-See step 1b in Map ESV secrets to secret labels for an example.
+Refer to step 1b in Map ESV secrets to secret labels for an example.

-To generate a HMAC key to use in an ESV:
+To generate an AES or HMAC key to use in an ESV:

 1. Run the following command: